 Next Public Volunteer Day

-Sunday July 17th 2016 - Planting Day.
+Sunday August 21st 2016 - Planting Day.
 Join us on one of our public volunteer days.
-The next available planting day is 4th September as the July and August dates are now full.
+The next available planting day is 4th September as the August date is now full.
 However there are vacancies for volunteers wishing to work in the nursery.
 There are also spaces for experienced weed busters.

 Volunteers are also required to help host visitors in the Reid Homestead.